George Bartley (editor): Medical career

-Editorial roles

 Bartley has served as the editor-in-chief of Ophthalmic Plastic and Reconstructive Surgery, Senior Associate Editor of the American Journal of Ophthalmology, and as an editorial board member of Archives of Ophthalmology.
 He was editor-in-chief of the journal Ophthalmology from 2012 to 2017.

+Bartley is a former President of the American Ophthalmological Society, Trustee of the American Academy of Ophthalmology, President of the Cogan Ophthalmic History Society, and Chair of the Doctors Mayo Society.
+He was previously on the board of directors of the Minnesota Academy of Ophthalmology.
+He currently serves on the Foundation Advisory Board of the American Academy of Ophthalmology and the Board of Directors of the American Board of Medical Specialties.